silentdiverchris/Archivist/README.md

 ## Archive file list
 A list of each archive the system found in the primary archive directory, how many copies of each exist, and where they are.

-This includes files that were not created by Archivist, you can manually add files there and they will be copied to the destination directories and reported on.
+This includes files that were not created by Archivist, you can manually add files there and they will be copied to the destination directories according to the include and exclude settings for each, and reported on.

 In the screenshot below it is reassuring me that there are 3 copies of my HyperVExports archive, and warning me that only one copy of my movies archive was found (there are offline backups that it can't see).